 Ahh, client relationships… Support, care, satisfaction… For a client, a successful video is good, essential even.
-But we all know that all the talent in the world isn’t enough to satisfy a client every time.
+But we all know that the best talent in the world doesn’t guarantee satisfaction every time.
+Many external factors come into play.
 The support necessary to involve, engage and retain a client is a complex dynamic based on human skills: empathy, flexibility, clarity, generosity… all specific to each project, managed depending on timing and adjusted according to the people involved.
 This requires listening and being available at each stage of the project.

 To be fully available for this client relationship, it’s best to avoid hiccups that can undermine everyone’s good intentions.
 We can think of hundreds, but we can easily isolate and list the main ones:

 In short, the feeling of wasted time and of not being listened to or understood will eventually lead to irritation.
 These obstacles hamper smooth production monitoring even for the most well-oiled machine.
 We’ve all experienced it, regardless of our video production methods and how we organise them.
 And, as we know, the circumstances in which a client receives a draft play a decisive role in how much they like the film.